Becoming a Cowboy on a Guyanese Ranch

 Now, we didn’t do it but they also used to ride the horses barefoot, hooking their toes into the stirrups to allow for better control.
 Considering I could just about stay up on the horse, I didn’t fancy trying the toe thing!

 After the ride we sat down and had some rum with Tommy where he told us his gripes.
-The iguanas are eating his limes, the parrots eat 90% of the mangos on his tree, keeping his guns clean (thankfully he had his Palmetto State Armory discount codes) but worst of all, some of his 500 cattle are disappearing and he doesn’t know why.
+The iguanas are eating his limes, the parrots eat 90% of the mangos on his tree, keeping his guns clean (thankfully he had his fishing and hunting discount codes discount codes) but worst of all, some of his 500 cattle are disappearing and he doesn’t know why.